jaydeep987/online-auction-system/frontend/README.md

 **To build project:**
   - `grunt`
+  * Before build, you need to make sure two things:
+    - 1. Modify path in `app/jslib/index.js`, like this: change from `app/jslib/utils/index` to `./jslib/utils/index`

 **To run in browser:**
 Before you do so, you need to set your machine's IP address in `package.json` file, under `serverHost`.
 This will be automated soon but till that you need to do manually.
 After than execute following: